So, who made my car? A comprehensive guide to today’s car conglomerates

 Volvo

-AB Volvo is a Swedish company that was founded in 1927.
-A Chinese firm, Zhejiang Geely Holding Group, now controls the company.
+Volvo is a Swedish company founded in 1927.
+A Chinese firm, Zhejiang Geely Holding Group, bought the company from Ford and invested a substantial amount of time and money into updating its lineup.
+Today, Volvo stands out as one of the market leaders in the field of electrification.